 }

-Sharing the receiver among the workers using Arc and Mutex
+Sharing the receiver among the Worker instances using Arc and Mutex

 In ThreadPool::new, we put the receiver in an Arc and a Mutex 1.
-For each new worker, we clone the Arc to bump the reference count so the workers can share ownership of the receiver 2.
+For each new Worker, we clone the Arc to bump the reference count so the Worker instances can share ownership of the receiver 2.

 With these changes, the code compiles!
 We’re getting there!